Dersyx/Kronos/README.md

 ## Overall Goals

-> Allow for fluid incorporation of Nmap arguments from the command line (Most likely with something like `--arguments "-A -T4 -p-" `
+> Fluid incorporation of Nmap arguments from the command line (Example: `--arguments "-A -T4 -p-" `

-> Allow for easy addition of search criteria from the command line.
+> Easy addition of vulners search terms.

-> Make a 99% polished tool for actual real-world use.
+> 99% polished tool for professional use.

-> Make it usable on all platforms (I do not personally own an apple product of any kind.
-If you have a desktop apple product, and would like to help with testing, I would really appreciate it.
-Message me with more details.
+> Cross-platform compatability (mac users, would love to have your help with testing).

 ## Current Tasks

-> Make more efficient than it currently is (takes a couple of minutes to run a scan).
+> Improve efficiency (currently takes 3-4 minutes/scan).

-> Add more options.
-Make every option less hard-coded.
+> More command-line arguments for flexability.

 ## Installation